Reading time: 6 minutes

 ——— read on below the ad ———

-Trauma-informed healing focuses on restoring internal safety.
-Instead of pushing yourself to change, you learn to stop abandoning yourself when emotions arise.
+Trauma-informed healing focuses on restoring internal safety rather than forcing change.
+Instead of pushing yourself to behave differently, you learn to stop abandoning yourself when emotional discomfort arises.

 Self-Worth Healing Is Not Self-Improvement